repobee/repobee-feedback/README.md

 ### Optional arguments
-`issue-feedback` has two optional arguments: `-b|--batch-mode` and `-i|--issue-pattern`.
+`issue-feedback` has two optional arguments: `-b|--batch-mode` and `--id|--issue-dir`.
 Here are the descriptions for them:

 ```
   -b, --batch-mode      Run without any yes/no promts.
-  -i ISSUE_PATTERN, --issue-pattern ISSUE_PATTERN
+  --id ISSUES_DIR, --issues-dir ISSUES_DIR
-                        The pattern used to find issue files.
-Should be a bash
+                        Directory containing issue files.
+The files should be
-                        pattern (i.e. not regex).
-Default is 'issue.md'.
+                        named <STUDENT_REPO_NAME>.md (for example, slarse-
+                        task-1.md).
+The first line is assumed to be the title,
+                        and the rest the body.
+Defaults to the current
 ```

 # License